hamidre87-karimi/Thesis/README.md

-# Petrov-Galerkin Spectral Method for Asymmetric Fractional PDEs
+# spectral Petrov–Galerkin method for two-sided fractional reaction–diffusion equations

 MATLAB implementation of the **Petrov-Galerkin spectral method** using **Jacobi bases** and **Gauss-Jacobi quadrature**.